HRui121517/HRui121517.github.io/readme.md

 This is the repo for my personal portfolio site

+Branches:

+origin: live version on RuiHuang.io
+develope: developing version source codes

 Update History:

 Plans for V0.4.0:
-Update integrate front end to React.
+Integrate front end to React.
 Add sections to the landing page,

 V0.3.0
 Redone the whole site.
 The landing page is designed by github.com/flexdinesh/dev-landing-page